JoshSinyor/don8/README.md

 ---

 ## Getting Started
 This app is not currently hosted online, and can only be run locally.
-The instructions for how to do that are given below, but please note that you will need some API keys in order for the app to function properly.
+The instructions for how to do that on a Mac are given below, but please note that you will need some API keys in order for the app to function properly.

 ### Prerequisite(s)